All Episodes

 The theme is Schaden Freud.

-There's gonna be more of it coming.
+There's going to be more of it coming.

-That's that's when you feel good that something bad happened to somebody else because I'm a terrible person.
+That's when you feel good that something bad happened to somebody else because I'm a terrible person.

-Anyway, we got some other news.
+Anyway, we have some other news.

-Uh US retail sales are a lot stronger than people thought.
+U.S. retail sales are a lot stronger than people thought.

-They're 0.6% on the month, and people thought it would only be 0.2.
+They're 0.6% on the month, and people thought it would only be 0.2%.

 So that's good.

-Economy is definitely showing signs of strength.
+The economy is definitely showing signs of strength.

-The stock market is at um crazy levels.
+The stock market is at crazy levels.

-All right, uh, Axios has an exclusive survey they did, and they found that half of young people are plagued by loneliness and family problems.
+They found that half of young people are plagued by loneliness and family problems.

 Loneliness and family problems.